When will the new Machinery Regulation come into force and what deadlines apply?

 The manufacturer must apply the corresponding conformity assessment procedure in accordance with the Machinery Regulation.

-If the product is not a high-risk machine" (see list), the manufacturer carries out a production control with risk assessment to maintain conformity.
+If the product is not a high-risk machine" (see list), the manufacturer carries out production control with risk assessment to maintain conformity.

-However, if the product is a high-risk machine" (see list), the manufacturer must have a type examination (Annex VII) carried out by a notified body or a comprehensive quality assurance according to Annex IX.
+However, if the product is a high-risk machine" (see list), the manufacturer must have a type of examination (Annex VII) carried out by a notified body or a comprehensive quality assurance according to Annex IX.
 A notified body must be involved in comprehensive quality assurance.

 3. Technical documentation